artefactual/atom-docs/user-manual/glossary/glossary.rst

   Clipboard
-    The Clipboard is a :term:`user interface` element that allows users to select archival descriptions while searching and browsing, and add them to a list (the "clipboard"), for later review or further action.
+    The Clipboard is a :term:`user interface` element that allows users to select records while searching and browsing, and add them to a list (the "clipboard"), for later review or further action.
 Authenicated users (i.e. those logged in) can also perform CSV exports of Clipboard results via the user interface.
 The clipboard is **session-based** - meaning that it does not persist between user sessions.
 When you close your browser, any results on the clipboard will be lost.
+However, users have the option of saving clipboard results, which can then be loaded in a future session.
     See: :ref:`clipboard`

   Clipboard menu
     The Clipboard menu appears in the AtoM :term:`header bar` for all users.